 What will you do?

 - Attend regular classes for advanced coursework.

-- Conduct a research project on a chosen topic within the field of nursing.
+- Conduct a research project on a topic within the field of nursing.

-- Partner with a mentor who’ll support and encourage your progress.
+- Partner with an academic who’ll supervise your research.

 - Produce an extended research report for publication.